Wei-Lin-Intel/optimum-habana/examples/text-generation/README.md

 --fp8
 ```

-Alternatively use this command to quantize based on the measurements from the previous command.
+Alternatively, use this command to quantize based on the measurements from the previous command.
 It runs batch size 277, max_new_tokens and max_input_tokens 2048 on the 70B model and prints performance statistics:

 ```bash